 All of the School Board of Broward County original AHERA inspections were performed in 1988, asbestos management plans were developed for every school in the District.
-District employees in the Environmental Health & Safety Department perform the required six month periodic surveillance of all know ACBM at each school building, in addition the Environmental Health & Safety Department retains the services of independent state licensed asbestos consulting firms to perform the required three year re-inspections.
+District employees in the Environmental Health & Safety Department perform the required six-month periodic surveillance of all-known ACBM at each school building.
+In addition, the Environmental Health & Safety Department retains the services of independent state licensed asbestos consulting firms to perform the required three-year re-inspections.

 Burrowing Owl Program

 The Environmental Compliance Section of the Environmental Health & Safety Department tracks and monitors the presence of burrowing owls located on school properties.
 Burrowing owls may nest in any month of the year; however nesting generally takes place between February and August with fledglings appearing outside the burrows in July and August.

 If a burrow is observed and located within a playground, track area, football field, baseball field or a proposed construction site on school grounds, we instruct school staff to prohibit activities in the vicinity of the burrow.
 We erect a barrier around the burrow utilizing rope, wood, or PVC (not plastic fencing) at a 33 foot perimeter and install a perch and sign explaining this is a protected bird site and that molesting owls or their nests is a crime.
 The barrier and perimeter allow for mowing to occur outside the 33 foot perimeter and string cutting with hand held equipment within the perimeter.
 We visually inspect the area and burrow(s) during the nesting for activity season including the number of owls present and if there are any young present.